GoogleChrome/web.dev/src/site/content/en/blog/css-marker-pseudo-element/index.md

 The `list-style-type` property gives very limited styling possibilities.
 The `::marker` pseudo-element means that you can target the marker itself and apply styles directly to it.
 This allows for far more control.

-That said, you can’t use every CSS property on a `::marker`.
+That said, you can't use every CSS property on a `::marker`.
 The list of which properties are allowed and not allowed are clearly indicated in the spec.
-If you try something interesting with this pseudo element and it doesn’t work, the list below is your guide into what can and can't be done with CSS:
+If you try something interesting with this pseudo element and it doesn't work, the list below is your guide into what can and can't be done with CSS:

 #### Allowed CSS `::marker` Properties
 - `animation-*`